Dying ReLU and Initialization: Theory and Numerical Examples: Introduction

 Almost all common initialization schemes in training deep neural networks use symmetric probability distributions around 0.
-For example, zero mean uniform distributions and zero mean normal distributions were proposed and used in \citep{lecun1998efficient, glorot2010understanding, he2015delving}.
+For example, zero mean uniform distributions and zero mean normal distributions were proposed and used in \cite{lecun1998efficient, glorot2010understanding, he2015delving}.
 We show that when weights and biases are initialized from symmetric probability distributions around 0, the dying ReLU NNs occurs in probability as the number of depth goes to infinite.
 To the best of our knowledge, this is the first theoretical work on the dying ReLU.
-This result explains why training extremely deep networks is challenging.
+This result partially explains why training \textit{extremely} deep networks is challenging.
 Furthermore, it says that the dying ReLU is inevitable as long as the network is deep enough.
 Also, our result implies that it is the network architecture that decides whether an initialization procedure is good or bad.
 Our analysis reveals that a specific network architecture can avoid the dying ReLU NNs with high probability.
 That is, for any $\delta > 0$, when a symmetric initialization is used and $L = \Omega(\log_2 (N/\delta))$ is satisfied where $L$ is the number of depth and $N$ is the number of width at each layer, with probability $1-\delta$, the dying ReLU NNs will not happen.

-Although there are other approaches to avoid the dying ReLU, we aim to overcome it without changing any network architectures or introducing additional training steps like normalizations.
-Perhaps, changing the initialization procedure might be one of the simplest treatments among others.
-We thus propose a new initialization procedure, namely, a randomized asymmetric initialization (RAI).
-The new initialization is designed to directly overcome the dying ReLU, while having similar generalization performance to the He initialization \cite{he2015delving}.
-We show that our initialization has a smaller upper bound of the probability of the dying ReLU NNs.
-All parameters used in our initialization are theoretically chosen to avoid the exploding gradient problem.
-This is done by the second moment analysis where we derive the expected length map relations between layers \citep{he2015delving, hanin2018whichNN, poole2016exponential}.
+This explains why wide networks are popularly used in practice.
+However, the use of deep and wide networks requires one to train a gigantic number of parameters and this could be computationally very expensive and time consuming.